-I'm afraid not, the camp-site opens at 9am on the Friday.
+We are afraid not, the camp-site opens at 9am on the Friday.
 We will be running around like headless chickens, getting everything ready for you, on the Thursday.
 Also insurance, security & licence are issues which will not allow.
 Sorry.

 There is a regular bus service that passes the festival gates, the X80.
 This runs along the A59 from Preston in the West to Skipton out East.
 More info and timestables in the links below: